 Couples have commented that the juxtaposition of wedding participants grouped in with normal 9-5 City Hall workers.
 This makes this an unconventional, certainly unusual, but ultimately unforgettable experience.

-The victorian era garden with its endless willow trees and poetic lagoon make this the ideal first stop for newlyweds.
+The victorian era Boston Public Garden with its endless willow trees and poetic lagoon make this the ideal first stop for newlyweds. to take family photos and wedding photos.

 Awe-inspiring architecture including the Boston Public Library, Fairmont Copley Plaza and the iconic John Hancock tower make this the perfect metropolitan setting.